razshare/catpaw/docs/Container.md

 # Container

-You can use the dependencies container to get, set (singletons) and provide dependencies.

-# Getting a dependency

 You can use `Container::get()` to get a dependency by name.

-Although it is technically not required, it's good practice to name and provide your dependency using an interface.
+Although it is technically not required, it's good practice to name and provide your dependency using the name of an interface

 ```php
 <?php